 Want to see something really unusual?
 How about a submarine parked in a field?

 The park also features a small museum and a few other Naval displays.
-An interesting stop to help break up the trip a little bit.
+An interesting stop to help break up the trip down the Hume Highway.

 Glenrowan, Victoria – Ned Kelly